pablo-preciado/testing-helm-deployment/README.md

 ```
 You can also find this application template under the directory `/argo-application` of this repository.

 Add the application using OpenShift GUI, ArgoCD GUI, or with the `oc` command line using the command `oc apply -f rhdh2vm-demo-deploy-application.yaml`.
 After a few minutes, all resources will be ready.

+## Demo walkthrough

+Use this section to explain what's the flow of the demo, what should be shown and how.